maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### The Child is Father to the Digression, or too much focus on childhood

-Don't drown characters in backstory to explain basic feelings or beliefs.
+Don't drown characters in the backstory to explain basic feelings or beliefs.
 Only for more complex relationships between history and behavior.
 Always assume readers will find it less interesting than you do.

 #### Too Good to be True, or trying to hard to make a character sympathetic